Oslandia/workshop-postgis-qgis-3d/workshop.md

 On your local machine you will need:

 - VirtualBox
-- This Virtual Machine: workshop-postgis-qgis-3d.ova (on the USB key)
+- This Virtual Machine: workshop-postgis-qgis-3d.ova
 - Enough RAM (more than 8G allocated to the VM is recommended)

+The Virtual Machine can be downloaded from Oslandia's hekla.oslandia.net server.
+Go to http://hekla.oslandia.net/workshop-postgis-qgis-3d/ and download the `workshop-postgis-qgis-3d.ova` file, as well as the `workshop-postgis-qgis-3d.ova.md5` file if you want to check that the ova file hasn't been corrupted during download.

+Note: please open an issue on https://github.com/Oslandia/workshop-postgis-qgis-3d if the ova file is no longer available on the server.

 ### Setup B: online PostGIS